Progesterone and Pregnancy

 - Progesterone capsules used vaginally rather than taken orally, but this method is not approved by the Food and Drug Administration (FDA).

-Many studies have been performed to look at the use of progesterone during infertility treatment cycles.
-These studies have shown that progesterone poses no significant risk to the woman or her baby.
+Many studies have been performed to look at the use of P4 during infertility treatment cycles.
+These studies have shown that the hormone poses no significant risk to the woman or her baby.
 In 1999, the FDA found that using synthetic progesterone may be associated with birth defects.
-Synthetic progesterone is primarily derived from the male hormone testosterone.
+The synthetic version is primarily derived from the male hormone testosterone.

 Common side effects when using progesterone: